bsojapan/bsojapan.github.io/static/02_earth/ga_midworks.md

 the Angel Interceptors launching in formation, the dynamic presence of the Pursuit Vehicle, and the emergency ejection seats.

+The war in *Captain Scarlet* mirrors the dynamics of modern warfare.
+The Mysterons and Spectrum represent the likes of the U.S. and Iran, or Russia and Ukraine; consequently, these conflicts never come to an end.

 And then there's...
 Captain Scarlet's face—rugged and tough, with that heavy stubble... (^^;